 Is an Automatic Espresso Machine Right For You?

 You may have already considered a manual lever machine or a semi-automatic machine.
 These help you achieve the perfect shot of espresso but super automatic espresso machines take it to the next level.

 Think of them as all-in-one espresso machines.
 They are a lifesaver for busy people because they do all the dirty work for you.
 You basically just select a program and at the touch of a button you get what you want.

 Not sure if a super auto espresso machine is what you need?
 Here’s how to decide:

 - How much control do you want?
-Some super automatics offer a limited amount of control.
+Some super automatic espresso machines offer a limited amount of control.
 If you want to fine-tune every aspect, get a manual or semi-auto machine.

 - How much time do you have?
 If you enjoy taking a few minutes out of each morning to make yourself a fine cup of espresso or a latte, then buy a manual or semi-auto machine.
-If you’d rather just dump in high-quality coffee beans and keep your morning moving, get a fully auto machine.
+If you’d rather just dump in high-quality coffee beans and keep your morning moving, get a super automatic espresso machine.

 - Do you want a built-in grinder?
 Think about your coffee grounds.
 Many of the best coffee makers have built-in grinders, meaning you won’t have to buy a burr grinder and have it take up space on your kitchen counter.
 Many manual or semi-auto espresso makers don’t.

 - Do you want to spend your time frothing milk?
 If you don’t have time for this or just aren’t interested (it’s about the coffee anyway, right?), then look at super automatic espresso machines.
 Many of them will froth the milk for you, giving you one-button lattes or cappuccinos every day.

 Want to get a better sense of what home espresso making might actually look like?
 Check out this great video from Intelligentsia: